MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/ns-netadapter-_net_adapter_offload_checksum_capabilities.md

 ### -field IPv4

-A flag specifying whether the hardware can calculate and validate IPv4 checksum.
+A flag specifying whether the NIC can calculate and validate IPv4 checksum.

 ### -field Tcp

-A flag specifying whether the hardware can calculate and validate TCP checksum.
+A flag specifying whether the NIC can calculate and validate TCP checksum.

 ### -field Udp

-A flag specifying whether the hardware can calculate and validate UDP checksum.
+A flag specifying whether the NIC can calculate and validate UDP checksum.

 ## -remarks